jundalisay/superb/content/en/research/socrates/parmenides/chapter-8.md

 An age gap between two things in the present will still be the same age gap in the future.
 This is because the future implies that the same amount of timespan is added to both things*.

-> *Translator's Note= A 1-year old and a 6 year-old today will be a 2-year old and a 7-year old next year with the same age gap
+> *Superphysics Note: A 1-year old and a 6 year-old today will be a 2-year old and a 7-year old next year with the same age gap

 But this age gap can change through a change in perspective, in the same way that we said: